crosser/ThermoBeaconDisplay/README.md

 T-Display is an inexpensive dev module based on ESP32 LX6 with a 135x240 TFT LCD display.
 It has built-in radio (WiFi & Bluetooth, incl.
-BLE) that can be powered from 3.3 or 5 V, and programmed over USB using Arduino tools and libraries.
+BLE), can be powered from 3.3 or 5 V, and programmed over USB using Arduino tools and libraries.